substancelab/substrate-css/README.md

 # Substrate CSS

-A CSS/Sass toolkit designed to provide a robust, consistent foundation for your design system, and otherwise get out of your way and not be noticable.
+A CSS/Sass toolkit designed to provide a robust, consistent foundation for your design system and web apps, and otherwise get out of your way and not be noticable.

+## Goals

+* Easy to override and customize - your application styles have access to the same underlying tools used to build Substrate.
+* Modular - include only the bits and pieces you actually need.
+* Framework agnostic - works with any backend and CSS methodology.
+* As little style as possible - the look and feel of your web app is entirely up to you.

+## Philosophy

+Substrate defines a bunch of components and patterns that can be reused across projects.
+Focus is on layout and usability, styling is up to the actual application.

+Nothing of Substrate should be exposed publicly in your markup or your styles, it's an implementation detail of your styles.

 ## Credits